camunda/camunda-docs/docs/reference/feel/language-guide/feel-expressions-introduction.md

 ---
 id: feel-expressions-introduction
 title: Introduction
+description: "FEEL expressions are powerful and can be used for various cases."
 ---

-FEEL expressions are powerful and can be used for various cases.
+FEEL (Friendly Enough Expression Language) expressions are powerful and can be used for various cases.

-For a better overview, this section is split into expressions based on their operational data type:
+This section is split into expressions based on their operational data type:

 * [Boolean](./feel-boolean-expressions.md)
 * [String](./feel-string-expressions.md)